webplatform/docs/tutorials/inheritance_and_cascade/index.md

 A user agent style sheet is the built-in style sheet of the browser.
 Every browser has its default rules for how to display various HTML elements if no style is specified by the user or designer of the page.
 For instance, unvisited links are usually blue and underlined.

 A user style sheet is a style sheet that the ''user'' has specified.
 Not all browsers support user style sheets, but they can be very useful, especially for users with certain types of disabilities.
-For instance, a dyslexic person can have a user style sheet that specifies certain fonts and colours that help reading.
+For instance, a dyslexic person can have a user style sheet that specifies certain fonts and colors that help reading.

 Note: Opera allows you to specify user stylesheets by going to Tools (or the Opera menu on the Mac) &gt; Preferences… &gt; Advanced tab &gt; Content, clicking on the Style Options… button, then pointing to your user style sheet in the My style sheet text field inside the Display tab of this dialog box.
 You can also specify if you want the user style sheet to override the author (web designer’s) stylesheet in the Presentation tab, and even add a button into the user interface that allows you to switch between the user and author style sheet.